davideproment/WCST2019/index.md

 Depending on the numbers of participants, a formal poster session might also take place.

 ## Program
-The final program will be released by the end of September 2019.
+Please find [here](./program_V03.pdf) the current version of the program (updated Sep 28th 2019).

 ## List of speakers
 - Andrew Baggaley
 - Miguel Bustamante
-- Amit Chattopadhyay (TBC)
+- Amit Chattopadhyay
 - Thibault Congy
 - Laura Cope
 - Gennady El